johannesugb/origin_of_cg_base/CONTRIBUTING.md

 ```
 namespace namespace_name_lower_case_separated_by_underscores
-{
+{ // Braces for namespaces, types, methods start in the next line

-    /** \brief Comment every type in a meaningful manner
+    /** @brief Comment every type in a meaningful manner
      *
      *	The comments should be a help to the users of cg_base
      */
     class type_name_lower_case_separated_by_underscores
-    { // Braces for types start in the next line
+    {
     public:
         /** Comment at least all public members of a class */
         void method_name_lower_case_separated_by_underscores() const